 For the same reason he was.

 Neal stopped dead.
-The man before him was dark-skinned, with eyes so dark they must have been black.
-He was dressed in black.
-But that wasn't what froze Neal.
+The man before him was dark-skinned, with eyes that must have been black.
+But that wasn’t what froze Neal.
 In his right hand, he held a gun.

 And it was aimed at Neal.